Construction of non-CSS quantum codes using measurements on cluster states: Construction of non-CSS codes using measurements

 \subsection{Building the $[[5,1]]$ code}

 The stabilizer associated with the $[[5,1]]$ non-CSS code is:

-Using the logic for the construction of $[[4,1]]$ code, we construct a $[[5,1]]$ code with stabilizer generator $\mathcal{S'}$.
-For this, we consider a six-qubit cluster state as shown in Fig. \ref{fig:4}.
+Using the same logical flow for the construction of $[[4,1]]$ code, we have constructed a $[[5,1]]$ code with stabilizer generator $\mathcal{S'}$.

+We consider a six-qubit cluster state as our parent cluster shown in Fig. \ref{fig:4}.
 From the six-qubit cluster, we obtain the $[[5,1]]$ non-CSS code by measuring the message qubit in the $X$ basis.
-The quantum state associated with this six qubit cluster state $\ket{\phi}$ can be written as: where
+The quantum state associated with this six qubit cluster state $\ket{\phi}$ can be written as: where,

 The stabilizer generator for the six-qubit cluster is: